-Once you’ve enjoyed all the street food, arcades, and delicious food Portland has to offer you may want to see some pretty waterfalls and beautiful nature!
+Once you’ve enjoyed all the street food, arcades, and delicious food Portland has to offer you may want to see some pretty waterfalls near Portland and the beautiful nature surrounding the city!
 Well, luckily we found one of the best day trips leaving right from downtown Portland which will show you all the beauty Oregon has to offer outside of PDX!

 Disclosure: This post has been created in collaboration with Wildwood Adventure Tours.
 Thank you again for having us!

-If you’re staying downtown or even in the burbs then the pick-up spot for Wildwood Adventure Tours is perfect for you.
+If you’re staying downtown or even in the burbs then the pick-up spot for Wildwood Adventure Tours is perfect.
 It’s right downtown next to Director Park.
-The tour guide will most likely be on the lookout for you and will track you down before you find the vehicle!
+The tour guide will most likely be on the lookout for you and will track you down before you even find the vehicle!

 Here’s The Best Guided Waterfall Tour From Portland

-By the time we got to Portland, we’d been driving so much (all the way down from Alberta through Montana, Washington, and Oregon), so once we got into Portland we just wanted to find a tour where we could sit back, relax, and just enjoy the wonderful views.
+By the time we got to Portland, we’d been driving so much (all the way down from Alberta through Montana, Washington, and now Oregon, so once we got into Portland we just wanted to find a tour where we could sit back, relax, and just enjoy the wonderful views and waterfalls of course.

 That’s where Wildwood Adventure‘s waterfall tour really stood out!
 And the Gorge Waterfall tour was exactly what we wanted to do.
 Everybody’s interested in seeing something different but if you’re interested in waterfalls, scenic drives, and the Columbia River Gorge this is the tour you want to get on.
-Otherwise, they have a bunch of other options on their website.
+Otherwise, they have a bunch of other options on their website as well.

 Which company is the best for a day trip from downtown Portland, Oregon?